Ranking Sunderland’s 10 best managers of the Premier League era

 Much of that was down to putting Kevin Phillips and Niall Quinn together, and it had an unhappy ending, but Reid was a simply marvellous manager for Sunderland, and probably wasn’t appreciated as much as she should’ve been at the time.

 Is Sam Allardyce a great manager?
-No. He’s not even anywhere near as good as he thinks he is.
-But the fact of the matter is he was tailor-made for Sunderland.
+No. But he was tailor-made for Sunderland.

 Allardyce bought exceptionally well, got the best from ailing players such as Jermain Defoe and Younes Kaboul, and produced a brand of direct, aggressive football that got the then-weary Stadium of Light crowd engaged.